sillelien/codenames/README.md

 # Why would I use this?

-To give meaningful and easy to remember names for commits, so that they can be used as codenames for releases. super-sized-wallaby is easier to remember than 4c33c6c7b7826063cd7d75b943057b5e5872661a.
+To give meaningful and easy to remember names for commits, so that they can be used as codenames for releases. unconditionally-brilliant-apple is easier to remember than 4c33c6c7b7826063cd7d75b943057b5e5872661a.

 # How random is this?